langur

 Strings are indexed by code point, not by code unit.

 A descending range can be used to reverse the code points.
-This is not a string reversal according to Unicode rules.
+This is not a string reversal by graphemes (which can be accomplished in other ways).

 Indexing a string returns a code point or list of code points.
 Use the s2s() function to return a string built by indexing.

-You can also use the s2cp() function to get a code point or list of code points, and the cp2s() function to convert a code point or list of code points to a string.
+You can also use the s2cp() function to get a code point or list of code points (or s2gc() to get graphemes), and the cp2s() function to convert a code point or list of code points (including graphemes) to a string.

 hash indexing